jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 1. Pre-Project.
       * Ensure only right projects started.
-      * Setup up correctly.
+      * Setup up correctly based.
       * Based on clearly defined objective - high level definition and over-arching business driver defined + top-level objectives.
+      * No PM yet, generally.
+Done by leadership team.
+      * Short!
       * **Milestone Output**: Terms of reference
 2. Feasibility.
       * Estiblish if project success likely - technical & cost-effective (business) perspectives.
       * Just enough effort to decide if foundations phase is justified.
+Plan to resource the foundations phase.
+          * Few days or week max.
+      * Creates 1 to 10 EPICS.
+EPIC is placeholder for set of user stories.
+      * The visionary owns the business process so s/he approves the feasability phase.
+Is the project feasible from a business/technical perspective and cost?
+      * What are the business requirements and EPICS.
+EPICS are the feature or functionality originating from the business - placeholders for more granular requirements generated later.
       * **Milestone Output**: Feasibility assesment.
-      * **Evolving Outputs**: Business case, PRL, SAD, DAD, Delivery plan, MMAD
+      * **Evolving Outputs**: Business case, [PRL](#prioritised-requirements-list-prl), [SAD](#solution-architecture-definition-sad), DAD, Delivery plan, MMAD
 3. Foundations.
       * Preliminary investigation: fundamental, *not detailed*, undestanding of business need.
       * High-level business solution proposition.
       * How development and delivery will be managed.
       * *Avoid* low-level detail - avoid contraining evolutionary phase!
+      * Drill down into user stories with more detailed acceptance criteria and the priorities.
+	  * Flesh out the 6 docs created in feasability phase.
+	  * Could be weeks.
+3 - 4 weeks planning workshops.
+Flexible not rule.
+	  * *No* development.
+This is just readiness and planning, understanding the MoSCoW's.
+Do people understand the standards?
+Is the tool access there?
+Etc.
+      	  * User stories are *not* technical tasks
+      	  * *Detailed* acceptance requirements.
+How many time boxes to complete ev dev for stage 1?
+      	  * Timeboxes and length decided for first iteration.
+  	  * Product Roles - RACI (Responsible/Accountable/Consulted/Informed) defined.
+  	  * SDT added here.
+Create 100's or user stories.
       * **Milestone Output**: Foundations summary.
-      * **Evolving Outputs**: Business case, PRL, SAD, DAD, Delivery plan, MMAD
+      * **Evolving Outputs**: Business case, [PRL](#prioritised-requirements-list-prl), [SAD](#solution-architecture-definition-sad), DAD, Delivery plan, MMAD
 4. Evolutionary Development.
       * Built on firm foundations - evolve/grow the solution - converge over time.
+      * The technical phase: break the user stories into technical tasks.
       * Apply iterative development, MoSCoW prioritisation, use modelling and facilitated workshops.
       * Timebox: explore low-level detail & deliver on time.
       * Feedback and demos to ensure right solution meets business needs.
       * **Milestone Output**: Timebox review record.
-      * **Evolving Outputs**: Business case, PRL, SAD, DAD, Delivery plan, MMAD
+      * **Evolving Outputs**: Business case, [PRL](#prioritised-requirements-list-prl), [SAD](#solution-architecture-definition-sad), DAD, Delivery plan, MMAD
 5. Deployment.
       1. Assemble.
            * Make sure deliverable is coherent.
 E.g. gather supporting information.